In ordinary: History of use

-Royal Household
+Crown servants

 In relation particularly to the staff of the British Royal Household, and more generally to those employed by the Crown, it is used as a suffix showing that the appointment is to the regular staff, for example a priest or chaplain-in-ordinary, or a physician-in-ordinary, being a cleric or doctor in regular attendance.
 The usage goes back to the 17th century.
 See for example: